BSA B25: B25T Victor Trail 250

 Marketed as an off-road machine, the B25T Victor Trail 250 used most of the components of the 250 Gold Star.
 The most significant changes were an alloy petrol tank, front mudguard mounted on the bottom fork yoke, a 20" front wheel and off-road tyres, the rear being a larger 400 section.
 The 6" sls front brake was used on both the UK and US variants.

 Triumph variants

 TR25W Trophy

 Triumph Engineering had been bought by BSA in 1951 but had retained its own identity and had a separate model range.
 As a replacement for the ageing Triumph Tiger Cub, the TR25W Trophy was introduced in 1968.
-(The "W" in the model designation stood for "woodsman") The machine was essentially a Starfire with a fibreglass Triumph tank and side panels, high bars and a high level exhaust on the right hand side.
+(The "W" in the model designation stood for "woodsman") The machine shared the chassis of the Starfire, but used 19" wheels front and rear, with a steel Triumph tank and side panels, high bars and a high level exhaust on the right hand side.
 The TR25W was built at BSA's Small Heath factory.

 A steel fuel tank was used for all years and in 1969 and the machine also received the 7" tls brake.
 The exhaust was moved to the left side for 1970.